 - Unanimous consent with the Chair asking if there is any opposition.
 If there is none, the motion carries;

 - Voice vote with the Chair asking those in favor to say “aye” and those against the motion to say “nay”.
 If there is a majority of ayes, the motion passes.
 If there is a majority of nays, the motion fails; and

 - Raised hand vote with the Chair asking those in favor to raise their hands or stand.
 This can help ensure an accurate vote if any issue seems divided.

 - For meetings held electronically, non-unanimous votes shall be taken by roll call.

-Board and Committee Chairs may refer questions about meeting procedures to Geoff Landward, Secretary of the Board.
+Board Chairs may refer questions about meeting procedures to Geoff Landward, Secretary of the Board.